Survey offers data for worldview of Trump voters

-The authors of the survey describe “Trumpism” as “a new form of nationalism which merges pro-Christian rhetoric with anti-Islam, anti-feminist, anti-globalist, and anti-government attitudes.”
+Survey authors describe “Trumpism” as “a new form of nationalism which merges pro-Christian rhetoric with anti-Islam, anti-feminist, anti-globalist, and anti-government attitudes.”

 More than a third of respondents (35 percent) said Muslims want to limit Americans’ freedoms, but a similar percentage (36 percent) said conservative Christians have that desire.
 About half of evangelicals think Muslims and atheists want to restrict freedoms.
 Two-thirds of people with no religious beliefs worry that conservative Christians want to limit freedoms.

 The newest survey from the Christian university in Waco, Texas, is the fifth in a series that dates to 2005.
-Its findings are based on a random sample of 1,501 adults and was administered by the Gallup Organization in the spring of this year during the first months of the Trump administration.
+Its findings are based on a random sample of 1,501 adults.
+The survey was administered by the Gallup Organization during the first months of the Trump administration.
 The study has a margin of error of plus or minus 3 percentage points.

 This article was edited on September 26, 2017.
 It appears in the print edition with the title "Survey reveals worldview of Trump voters."